Why Choose Information Security Intelligence?

 The Information Security Intelligence degree prepares you for a variety of career possibilities in fields that allow you to see your contribution in action.
 Computer Forensics, Fraud Investigation, Information Security, Intelligence, and Terrorism and Crime Analysis are a few of the possibilities.
 Opportunities exist in the government, security, intelligence, health care, insurance, finance, education and several other fields.

-New Students: 3.0 GPA (on a 4.0 scale) from high school and ACT composite score of 22.
+New Students: 3.0 high school GPA (on a 4.0 scale) and an ACT composite score of 22.

-Transfer Students: Combined college or university GPA of 2.70 (on a 4.0 scale) from all institutions attended, and the following criteria: (1) transfer equivalency for ENGL 150 or placement in ENGL 150 the first semester at FSU which would require an English ACT score of 16 or higher; (2) transfer equivalency for FSU MATH 115 or placement in MATH 115 the first semester at FSU which would require a Math ACT score of 19 or higher.
+Transfer Students: Combined college or university GPA of 2.7 (on a 4.0 scale) from all institutions attended.
+GPA is based on completion of 12 credit hours or more.
+Transfer equivalency for FSU ENGLISH 150 or placement during the first semester at FSU which would require an ACT English score of 16 or higher; Compass score 70 – 100.
+Transfer equivalency for FSU MATH 115 or placement during the first semester at FSU which would require an ACT Math score of 19 or higher; Compass Algebra score 46 - 74 and HS Algebra with 2.0.

 The Bachelor of Science in Information Security Intelligence is awarded to those individuals who have completed the 120 required credit hours with a minimum 2.0 GPA in their major classes, concentration classes and overall.